AaronYTDev/fastfetch-config/README.md

 # fastfetch-config
 TUI tool to manage your fastfetch configuration.
 Not confirmed to work on all operating systems.
-Works best on Arch Linux.
+Works best on Arch Linux, or Arch Linux based distros, like CachyOS, EndeavourOS, etc.

 # Credits
 This tool was made by 2 people. aaronYTDev & Madrinth Without one of us we wouldn't have a stable release today.